 Parties to an Irrevocable Trust

 Every irrevocable trust needs three parties.
-There has to be a grantor, a trustee, and a beneficiary or beneficiaries.
+There must be a grantor, a trustee, and a beneficiary or beneficiaries.

 The grantor is the creator of the trust and provides the funding.
 The trust can be set up to begin during the grantor’s life, which is known as an inter vivos trust.
 An inter vivos trust can be either revocable or irrevocable; the irrevocable form is our interest here.